Skip to Content

 For those who don’t know already, Hot Water Beach is literally a beach where you can dig a hole in the sand and enjoy a hot bath!
 This is because of a crack in the earth’s crust that heats underground water at the beach.

-Cathedral Cove, on the other hand, is a beautiful rock formation that was actually used in the filming of the Narnia films.
+Cathedral Cove, on the other hand, is a beautiful rock formation that was used in the filming of the Narnia films.
 The walk to Cathedral Cove takes about 30 minutes each way and once there, you can relax on the sand or enjoy a nice cold swim.

 Both attractions are only a 10-minute drive from each other so you must visit them together.
 This trip does take a little more planning as you can only enjoy Hot Water Beach for 2 hours on either side of low tide.
 So be sure to read our Hot Water Beach guide before going!